Pioglitazone and Metformin

 Hypoglycemia-Associated Agents: Antidiabetic Agents may enhance the hypoglycemic effect of Hypoglycemia-Associated Agents.
 Monitor therapy

-Insulin: Pioglitazone may enhance the adverse/toxic effect of Insulin.
+Insulins: Pioglitazone may enhance the adverse/toxic effect of Insulins.
 Specifically, the risk for hypoglycemia, fluid retention, and heart failure may be increased with this combination.
 Management: If insulin is combined with pioglitazone, dose reductions should be considered to reduce the risk of hypoglycemia.
 Monitor patients for fluid retention and signs/symptoms of heart failure.
 Consider therapy modification

 LamoTRIgine: May increase the serum concentration of MetFORMIN.
 Management: The lamotrigine Canadian product monograph states that coadministration of these drugs is not recommended.
 Monitor therapy